JuliaML/MLDataPattern.jl/README.md

 ## Introduction

+Typical Machine Learning experiments require a lot of rather mundane but error prone data handling glue-code.
+One particularly interesting category of data handling functionality are what we call *data access pattern*.
+These include data-splitting, -subsampling, -iteration, and k-fold partitioning.

-While the sole focus of the whole package are the data access pattern.
-These include data-partitioning, -subsampling, and -iteration.
-The main design principle behind the access pattern is based on the assumption that the data a user is working with is likely of some very user-specific custom type.
-That said, there was also a lot of attention put into first class support for those types that are most commonly employed to represent the data of interest, such as ``Array``.
+Data Access Pattern are the sole focus of this package.
+The main design principle it follows, is first class support of user-defined data source.
+This is based on the assumption that the data a user is working with, is likely of some very user-specific custom type.
+That said, we also put a lot of attention into first class support for the most commonly used data container, such as ``Array``.

 ## Example